launchdarkly-labs/launchdarkly-workshops/povs/reactjs/pov-sandbox-reactjs/01-using-the-launchdarkly-react-sdk/assignment.md

 type: challenge
 title: Using the LaunchDarkly React SDK
 teaser: Getting started with the LaunchDarkly SDK is easy.
-This track provides you with a Java environment which is ready to go!
+This track provides you with a React environment which is ready to go!
 notes:
 - type: text
   contents: Are you ready to being your PoV?
 This environment provides you with everything
-    you need to see exactly how the LaunchDarkly Java SDK can work for you.
+    you need to see exactly how the LaunchDarkly React SDK can work for you.
 tabs:
 - title: Code Editor
   type: service